swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 bedtools "intersect"
 ====================

 The `intersect` command is the workhorse of the `bedtools` suite.
-It compares two BED/VCF/GFF files (or a BAM file and one of the aforementioned files) and identifies all the regions in the genome where the features in the two files overlap (that is, share at least one base pair in common).
+It compares two bed files and identifies all the regions in the genome where the features in the two files overlap (that is, share at least one base pair in common).

 ![](http://bedtools.readthedocs.org/en/latest/_images/intersect-glyph.png)